roboscienceorg/book/source/Math/Interpolation.rst

 has three degrees of freedom which would result in some points not having a smooth transition, so we move to a cubic polynomial.

-The method of Cubic Splines is one of the most popular interpolation methods.
+The method of :index:`Cubic Splines` is one of the most popular interpolation methods.
 There are several methods that can be used to find the cubic spline given the endpoint data.
 In addition to fitting the data, it also will minimize the curvature along the interpolant.
 This is exactly the